5 roads to a circular economy – Part I: product life extension

 Product life extension (keeping our stuff in use longer) is, according to Patagonia CEO Rose Marcario, “the single best thing we can do for the planet” as individual consumers.
 And luckily, Patagonia is not the only company enabling their customers to do so.
 These companies focus on making parts accessible and repairing the products easy.
 Over time, extending product life through proper care and repair reduces the need for people to buy more.
 Unfortunately, this simple act of avoiding CO2 emissions, waste output and water usage is not a common trend yet.

 In 1953, the film The man in the white suit was nominated for an Oscar.
-It tells the story of a chemist who invents an everlasting fabric which resists wear and stain.
-Initially, he is lauded as a genius, until business and labour realise the invention must be suppressed for economic reasons.
+It tells the story of a chemist who invents an everlasting fabric that resists wear and stain.
+Initially, he is lauded as a genius, until business and labor realize the invention must be suppressed for economic reasons.
 Similar incentives are in play nowadays, as most companies make cheap stuff that breaks and must be replaced.
 Customers keep this cycle going by their constant tendency to look for the best price.

 Reducing the time between repeat purchases is supposed to generate long-term sales.
 The official term for this policy is planned obsolescence: planning or designing a product with an artificially limited useful life, so it will become obsolete ─ unfashionable or no longer functional ─ after a certain period of time.

-“My plan would take Government finances out of their present speculative status and would put Government income on a more stable basis, by receiving annually at least between 25 and 50 per cent of the net income of all the buildings, machinery and other commodities which have been declared obsolete after their allotted time, and nevertheless allowed to function longer in the event there is ample employment.”
+“My plan would take Government finances out of their present speculative status and would put Government income on a more stable basis, by receiving annually at least between 25% and 50% of the net income of all the buildings, machinery and other commodities which have been declared obsolete after their allotted time, and nevertheless allowed to function longer in the event there is ample employment.”

 Luckily, there are also companies who believe that customers should be product owners rather than consumers.
 The essence of being a product owner rather than a consumer is to repair your products, not to inflict something new on the planet if you don’t truly need it.
 Companies such as Interface, Ricoh, DeWalt, Caterpillar, Lenovo and Patagonia make repair an essential aspect of their business model.